-(5) Use of hollow clay tile and hollow concrete masonry units.
+- (c) Stack bond.
+Stack bonded masonry units used in the construction of bearing walls and partitions shall be bonded with 3/16 inch diameter steel rods or metal ties of equivalent stiffness embedded in the mortar joints.
+The vertical distance between ties shall not exceed 16 inches. - (5) SE OF HOLLOW CLAY TILE AND HOLLOW CONCRETE MASONRY UNITS.
 Approved clay tile and concrete masonry units may be used in bearing and exterior walls of buildings not more than 3 stories, or 45 feet in height, or in panel walls in buildings of any height.
-In determining this height, the basement or foundation wall shall be considered a story if constructed of clay tile or concrete masonry units.

-(6) Loading.
-Concentrated loads shall be transmitted to hollow clay tile or hollow concrete block masonry by at least 3 courses of brick or equivalent concrete or by a metal plate of sufficient thickness and size to distribute the load to the webs and shells in such a manner as not to exceed the unit stress.

-(7) Party wall construction.
+In determining this height, the basement or foundation wall shall be considered a story if constructed of clay tile or concrete masonry units. - (6) LOADING.
+Concentrated loads shall be transmitted to hollow clay tile or hollow concrete block masonry by at least 3 courses of brick or equivalent concrete or by a metal plate of sufficient thickness and size to distribute the load to the webs and shells in such a manner as not to exceed the unit allowable stress. - (7) Party wall construction.
 Where hollow clay tile or hollow concrete masonry units are used in party walls, there shall be not less than 2 such units, each 8 inches in thickness as a minimum, used in making up the thickness of the wall unless solid masonry is used for building all chases, recesses, framing of all openings, and for the support, anchorage, and protection of all joists and beams carried into such wall.